d1sc0/hellostu.xyz/README.md

 ## In progress

-- using _gatsby-source-google-photos_ to creae a photo gallery using google photos as a source
+- using _gatsby-source-google-photos_ and _@browniebroke/gatsby-image-gallery_ to creae a photo gallery using google photos as a source. check out the /photography route for a sneaky peak

 ## 🚀 To-do list

+- add and pass descriptions from google photos into image descriptions
 - tidy up leaflet - maybe remove gatsy leaflet and ensure components use import css?
 - improve contact form error handling - maybe try using formik?
 - go through and selectively import bulma sass files need.
 Rather than all.